pminervini/mu-zero/README.md

 The default configuration performs 80 MCTS simulations per move and 12 training loops (10 self-play games and 240 optimisation steps per loop).
 Adjust `--loops`, `--evaluation-games`, and `--checkpoint` as required.
 The agent auto-selects `mps`, `cuda`, or CPU.

+> Run these commands from the repository root so Python can discover the package in `src/`.

 Evaluate a trained checkpoint (defaults to `muzero_checkpoint.pt`):

 ```bash